-Everyday, in some way, each of us begins each new day by lying to ourselves that nothing “bad” will happen to us today.
+In some way, each of us begins each new day by lying to ourselves that nothing “bad” will happen to us.
 It’s like it’s part of our human nature.
 We know that people are involved in accidents every day that end their lives or incapacitate them; that’s just it, we tell ourselves that it will happen to someone else – not us.
 However, if everyone else is also saying that accidents, injuries, and death will happen to someone else, that “someone else” is you.

-For the most part, telling ourselves that any number of bad things is not going to happen to us today is not only helpful but necessary in our modern lives.
+For the most part, telling ourselves bad things are not going to happen to us today is not only helpful but necessary in our modern lives.
 If a person was to calculate and consider the risks connected with the activities we routinely do in an average day, like showering/bathing, eating, using stairs, or driving or riding in vehicles, we likely would become paralyzed with fear and not lift our heads off our pillows.

-According to the U.S. Center for Disease Control, if you drive a car, you have a 1 in 77% chance of dying in an accident during that drive, making it equal with the chance of dying from using a firearm.
-According to Asktheodds.com, the odds of dying in a car accident, over the span of your entire life, are somewhere in between 1 and 50 and 1 and 100 if the other driver is driving an SUV, the chances of you being killed increases roughly 2 to 6 times.
-Nerdwallet.com reported that you have a 1 in 1,884 chance of dying in an accident in your own home, like from falling down the stairs.
+According to the U.S. Center for Disease Control, if you drive a car, you have a 1 in 77% chance of dying in an accident during that drive.
+This makes it equal with the chance of dying from using a firearm.
+According to Asktheodds.com, the odds of dying in a car accident, over the span of your entire life, are somewhere in between 1 and 50 and 1 and 100.
+If the other driver is driving an SUV, the chances of you being killed increases roughly 2 to 6 times.
+Nerdwallet.com reported that you have a 1 in 1,884 chance of dying in an accident in your own home.
+For example, dying from falling down the stairs.